senku14x/Interpretability-Projects/The Internal Geometry of Strategic Reasoning in Thinking Language Models/readme.md

 Code and results for a mechanistic interpretability study of strategic reasoning in DeepSeek-R1-Distill-Qwen-14B.
 I extract difference-of-means steering vectors for strategic reasoning sub-behaviors from the model's residual stream, test their geometry and causal role, and check whether they transfer within the Qwen-14B model family.

-I built this after identifying weaknesses in an earlier mutually-exclusive annotation setup.
-I built the multi-label annotation, gold calibration, and controlled intervention pipeline after identifying weaknesses in an earlier mutually-exclusive annotation setup.
+I built the multi-label annotation, calibration by manually annotating and checking the definitions aligned or not, and controlled intervention pipeline after identifying weaknesses in an earlier mutually-exclusive annotation setup.
 All experiments were run on Google Colab (A100).

 ---